vanish125/gpsdo-fw/README.md

 * Add `C:\msys64\mingw64\bin` to your Windows PATH
 * Clone the repo, update submodules, and open the project in VSCode
 * Install CMake VSCode extension
-* Use CMake pane in VSCode to build the project
+* Use CMake pane in VSCode to build the project or use `ninja` in a command line
 * Run `arm-none-eabi-objcopy -O binary build/Release/gpsdo.elf build/Release/gpsdo.bin` in VSCode terminal to convert elf file in bin file

 ### USB